PradeepNalluri/Prefix-Tuning-Bert/README.md

 optional arguments:
 optional arguments:
-  -h, --help            show this help message and exit --prepare_data        if passed, will prepare data.
+  -h, --help            show this help message and exit --train_data TRAIN_DATA
+                        training dataset file that have to be used --prepare_data        if passed, will prepare data.
   --save_processed_data
                         if passed, save the processed data.